 Bumho – Gong [Oslated, 2021]

 Oslon: Min-Gyu Seo AKA Mojave started producing in 1998 but doesn’t release a lot of music.
-His talent has however been highly noticed in my country: in 2018, his album “Something the Braun tube left us” got nominated in the 15th annual KMA Korea Music Award in the category of “The Best Dance/Electronic Album of the Year”.
+His talent has however been highly noticed in my country: in 2018, his album “Something the Braun Tube Left Us” was nominated in the 15th annual KMA Korea Music Award in the category of “The Best Dance/Electronic Album of the Year”.
 He’s aiming for Techno, IDM, and Ambient in a variety of ways.
 He intentionally escapes from the logical control of the computer to create analogue movements and sensations, such as replicating the feeling caused by someone’s presence, as illustrated for instance in this remix.
-More than anything, Mojave is one of the figures who symbolises the launch of the Korean electronic music scene along with “Transistorhead”, and I have chosen this track also for the pleasure to end my charts on a psychedelic note.
+More than anything, Mojave is one of the figures who symbolises the launch of the Korean electronic music scene along with “Transistorhead”, and I have chosen this track also for the pleasure of ending my charts on a psychedelic note.

 WRITING BY: JONG-MIN LEE & CEDRIC FINKBEINER | 15 DECEMBER 2021